 It’s easy to let the seemingly urgent tasks of life crowd out the more precious and lasting priorities such as faith and family.

-Living out your priorities and achieving your goals require being intentional and disciplined.
+Living out your priorities and achieving your goals requires being intentional and disciplined.

 Time management is a particular challenge for young adults just launching out on their own.
 According to this article about half of the college kids surveyed felt like they were under-performing due to poor organizational skills and 88 percent of the college students said they want to improve their ability to manage their time.

 “Until we can manage time, we can manage nothing else.”Peter F. Drucker